DanNixon/sine2020_software_guidelines_paper/report.md

 commit your website content to a specific branch and have it served by GitHub.
 The large benefit here is avoiding the cost and time of maintaining the infrastructure required to host your projects website.

-### GUI framework/library

-- Qt/PyQt

-Qt is a commonly used application framework used by many open source and commercial software packages.
-It allows easy development of cross platform GUIs in a variety of languages.

 ## (9) SINE2020